Why are B12 supplements important for vegans?

 B12 is the only vitamin that is commonly recognised to be a challenge to people following a plant-based diet.
 This is because B12 is primarily produced by bacteria in the stomachs of sheep and cattle, however, although it is also found in soil and some plants, this typically does not deliver the amount required to maintain a healthy system.

-Unfortunately, B12 deficiency can take months or years to show through, but when they do it can be seen via symptoms such as memory loss, anemia, lethargy, confusion, changes in personality, and even hallucinations.
+Unfortunately, B12 deficiency can take months or years to show through, but when they do it can be seen via symptoms such as memory loss, anaemia, lethargy, confusion, changes in personality, and even hallucinations.

 Who is B12 suitable for?